xsherryhe/personal-portfolio/README.md

-This repository holds the source code for my personal portfolio.
-It currently consists of a webpage providing general information and previews of my previous projects.
+This repository currently holds the same code as my [personal portfolio repository](https://github.com/xsherryhe/personal-portfolio).
+It exists to allow my personal portfolio to be hosted on my user page.